Neko-Box-Coder/SimpleCodingStyle/README.md

         ```
 - #### Width Limit - Soft limit of around 60% of monitor width
-    - **Explaination:**
+    - **Explanation:**
         - Width limit is __quite situational__
         - Allows __side by side__ header and source files
         - When it is not too long, I will normally leave it on the same line.
 Otherwise, I would __spread it across multiple lines by parameters.__
 - #### Multilines - Align with tabs with variables and blocks
-    - **Explaination:** while formatting each line with space looks nicer, aligning with tabs makes manual formatting a lot quicker, It's a good compromise.
+    - **Explanation:** while formatting each line with space looks nicer, aligning with tabs makes manual formatting a lot quicker, It's a good compromise.

     - Example:
         ```c++